JVHallam/kata_design_patterns/builders/README.md

 ----------------------------------------------------------

 # Builder - Replacing the Constructors
-* Don't put constructors in your model yo, it makes the code base a little harder to read.
+* Why? : Don't put constructors in your model yo, it makes the code base a little harder to read.

 ## User and UserBuilder
 * User Model: